MGM sues Vegas shooting victims in push to avoid liability | New Country 923

 “While we expected the litigation that followed, we also feel strongly that victims and the community should be able to recover and find resolution in a timely manner,” she said in a statement Tuesday.

-Attorney Robert Eglet, who represents victims in a lawsuit pending in federal court in Nevada, also decried the casino operator’s move.
+Attorney Robert Eglet, who represents victims in a lawsuit pending in federal court in Nevada, also decried the casino operator’s move, saying the company is filing complaints nationwide in search of a sympathetic judge.
+He told AP he has been flooded with calls from victims.

-“MGM has done something that in over 30 years of practice is the most outrageous thing I have ever seen,” Eglet said.
-“They have sued the families of victims while they’re still grieving over their loved ones.”
+“This is absolute gamesmanship.
+It’s outrageous.
+It’s just pouring gasoline on the fire of (the victims’) suffering,” Eglet said.
+“They are very distraught, very upset over this.
+MGM is trying to intimidate them.”